Taxpayers fund Dr Siouxsie Wiles documentary

 Wiles was named as one of the BBC's 100 influential women of 2020 and Kiwibank New Zealander of the Year for 2021.

-The documentary takes viewers behind the scenes of Wiles's journey as the "unconventional science superhero" and the media storm that grew around her from the confines of her home".
+The documentary takes viewers behind the scenes of Wiles' journey as the "unconventional science superhero" and the media storm that grew around her from the confines of her home".

 Newstalk ZB's deputy political editor Jason Walls was perplexed that the documentary used taxpayer money given the current state of our hospital sector.